ironsheep/P2-vscode-extensions/TASKS.md

 The FlexProp toolset does not have a standard installed location.
 So we will likely have many locations amongst all of us P2 users.
 You have to take note of where you installed it and then adjust the following examples to point to where your binaries ended up on your file system.

-In my case, on my Mac's, I install the folder at /Applications/Flexprop and I've set the PATH to point to the /Applications/Flexprop/bin directory.
-Depending on how you obtained the FlexProp install finle you may have bin/flexspin or bin/flexspin.mac and likewise bin/loadp2 or bin/loadp2.mac.
-This tasks.json file shows me using the .mac suffixes.
+In my case, on my Mac's, I install the folder at /Applications/Flexprop and I've [set the PATH](https://github.com/ironsheep/P2-vscode-extensions/blob/main/TASKS.md#os-macos) to point to the /Applications/Flexprop/bin directory.
+Depending on how you obtained the FlexProp install file you may have bin/flexspin or bin/flexspin.mac and likewise bin/loadp2 or bin/loadp2.mac.
+This tasks.json file shows the .mac suffixes.
 If your install doesn't have them then you will need to modify your `tasks.json` file.
 The three lines are:

 - "command": "flexspin.mac",  (in the "compileP2" task)
 - "command": "flexspin.mac",  (in the "compileTopP2" task)
 - "command": "loadp2.mac",    (in the "downloadP2" task)

-Simply remove the .mac suffix if your install doesn't have these files.
+Simply remove the .mac suffix if your install doesn't have files with the .mac suffix.

 ### Top-Level file project specifics